 12.5.
 Pressure Related Remarks.
 Each significant change in barometric pressure and its characteristics are recorded in the remarks section and transmitted.
+These Remarks are automated and not backed up by weather observers.

 a.
 Pressure Falling Rapidly.
-(Automated Only) Whenever the pressure is falling at the rate of 0.06 inch (2.03 hPa) or more per hour with a total fall of at least 0.02 inch (0.68 hPa) at the time of an observation, the observer must report PRESFR in the remarks section.
+(Automated Only) Whenever the pressure is falling at the rate of 0.06 inch (2.03 hPa) or more per hour with a total fall of at least 0.02 inch (0.68 hPa) at the time of an observation, the system will report PRESFR in the remarks section.

 b.
 Pressure Rising Rapidly.
-(Automated Only) Whenever the pressure is rising at the rate of 0.06 inch (2.03 hPa) or more per hour with a total of at least 0.02 inch (0.68 hPa) at the time of observation, the observer must report PRESRR in the remarks section.
+(Automated Only) Whenever the pressure is rising at the rate of 0.06 inch (2.03 hPa) or more per hour with a total of at least 0.02 inch (0.68 hPa) at the time of observation, the system reports PRESRR in the remarks section.